Epanadiplosis: Anaplodiplosis

 Jan Brueghel the Elder, Allegory of Sight and Smell (1618).

 Narrative epanadiplosis, or "anaplodiplosis" (anadiplosis in Latin), from the Greek ἀνάπλωσις ("explanation") and διπλόη ("anything doubled, or divided in two") is a figure of speech that consists in completing a work, usually a novel, as one has begun it.
 It consists of repeating, at the very end of a work, the initial motif, event, or configuration described in the incipit.
 Anaplodiplosis is a way of "coming full circle".
 At the end of the novel (or film), the reader or viewer encounters an identical or similar situation to that of the incipit, giving the work a certain depth.
 This cyclical conclusion is frequently found in short stories.

 This process is akin to mise en abyme, frequently used in literature.
-It common in film and literature, especially in the fantasy genre.
+It's common in film and literature, especially in the fantasy genre.
 It gives narrative coherence to the work as a whole, and above all creates an impression of cycle, of eternal return.
 In a way, the story recounts the motif of natural cycles, such as the return of the seasons or the succession of generations.
 For the author, this may be an ironic way of saying that we're back where we started, and that everything that has happened in the meantime is of little importance.
 Or it may simply be an aesthetic device aimed at creating a kind of symmetry, a regular ordering of the work.